Skip to main content

 It does not occur to them that they might be depleted.
 Because depletion feels like weakness, and weakness feels like something they should be able to override.

 I had panic attacks before walking into the office.
 I set alarms during the night to check work messages.
 I told no one.
-And when it all stopped — when I walked away and could barely function — I did not think "I am burned out."
+And when it all stopped, when I walked away and could barely function, I did not think "I am burned out."
 I thought "What is wrong with me?"

-That question — "what is wrong with me?" — is the hallmark of burnout, not laziness.
+That question, "what is wrong with me?", is the hallmark of burnout, not laziness.
 Lazy does not come with shame.
 Burnout is soaked in it.
-If self-criticism is the loudest voice in your head right now, you may also want to read about burnout and perfectionism — they feed each other more than most people realize.
+If self-criticism is the loudest voice in your head right now, you may also want to read about burnout and perfectionism.
+They feed each other more than most people realize.

 Ask yourself three questions: